Leelsmuth/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      Ans: FUnctional components do not come with their own state(hence the name stateless components), this is the reason why we import 'useState' into them.
+Class components come with built in state.
+If we also need Lifecycle hooks, we would probably want to use Class Components.

 - [ ] Name three lifecycle methods and their purposes.
+      Ans:
+      Constructor: the constructor serves the component up with the initial state data that it needs to have during initial render.
+The constructor function on a React Class Component’s purpose is to serve up initial state data for when the time comes to mount up your DOM elements.

+Render:The render method is how we tell react what data we want to turn into DOM elements.
+It is necessary for every class component we create because it is what is needed in order to return <JSX/> elements.

+componentDidMount:The componentDidMount method is a part of the mounting phase in the React Lifecycle.
+This method gets called as soon as the render method is called the first time

 - [ ] What is the purpose of a custom hook?
+      ANs: Custom hooks helps us to build re-useable piece of code that can be passed round our application.

 - [ ] Why is it important to test our apps?
+      Ans: Automated testing minimizes the risk of bugs finding their way into production code.
+It allows us trust our code, helps for easy refactoring, makes us think about edge cases etc.

 ## Project Set Up